alkadelik/eventful/README.md

 The built files will be in the `dist/` directory.

 ## 🤝 Contributing

+We welcome contributions to make Eventful by Leyyow even better for event organizers!

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)